AminKaramlou/ABAPlusG/README.md

 - `pip3 install -r requirements.txt`
 - `pip3 install .`

+Some troubleshooting:
+- `pip3 install --upgrade werkzeug` in case of complaints about `werkzeug`

 ## Use

 A live version of the ABA+ app supporting ABA+G for reasoning with clinical guidelines is available as an API on `http://aba-plus-g.herokuapp.com/`.
 Currently the following endpoints are accessible: